nitad54448/yappari-5-1/README.md

 ### Changes ###
   -  August 17, 2023 : Added a spline interpolation function in "Developer commands", can upscale in log spaced frequency.
 Moved to version 5-1-65 as a new release.
   -  August 16, 2023 : Added a "Max plots" parameter on the Parameters panel.
-  -  August 15, 2023 : DRT : calculate and plot only the first active dataset.
+  -  August 15, 2023 : DRT : plot only the first active dataset.
   -  August 14, 2023 : The method of NNLS for DRT was changed to that of Altenbach.
 This version is much faster in DRT calculations.
   -  August 12, 2023 : Implemented a full DRT calculation for ore or more datasets (with a Tikhonov-type constrained non-negative parameters least-squares procedure, see the documentation for reference to the method used).
 Added the possibility to change the X-scale in DRT graph (sometimes is convenient to check the time constants).
 Added a debug/developper command to test things.
   -  August 10, 2023 : Cosmetics; DRT graph changed as a function of 1/&omega;